wagnermoritz/MatrixTools/README.md

 - **Subspace expansion**: Optionally expand the subspace for subspace iteration by the orthogonal components introduced by the rank-1 update
 - **Multiple update types**: Supports various matrix modifications (rank-1 updates, row/column replacements/updates)
 - **Periodic recomputation**: Includes optional periodic recomputation of the full SVD for better stability
+- **Randomized truncated SVD**: Option to use randomized truncated SVD instead of `torch.linalg.svd` for very large matrices

 **Usage:**
 ```python